 - Another sign of internal bleeding is a large area of deeply purple skin called ecchymosis.

-Slip and fall accidents are a leading cause for herniated discs.
+Slip and fall accidents are a leading cause of herniated discs.
 Your spine has discs between the individual bones or vertebrae.
 A herniated disc refers to a problem with one of the rubbery cushions (discs) between the individual bones (vertebrae).
 Spinal discs resemble a jelly donut, with a tougher exterior and soft center.
 If you fall and rupture this exterior, the soft center material pushes through the tear and presses on nerves.

 A herniated disc can happen in the lower back or upper back and neck.
-Leg and buttock pain are common with a lower back injury, while shoulder and arm pain are most common with a herniated disc in your neck.
+Leg and buttock pain are common with a lower back injury, while the shoulder and arm pain are most common with a herniated disc in your neck.